Back to blog

 The Solution: External Cache Process

-1. Runs as a separate process
+1. Runs as a separate process (independent of cluster workers)

 2. Stores cache data in memory